InferiaAI/website/README.md

-# Inferia Landing & Documentation
+# Inferia Landing and Documentation

 This repository contains the landing page and documentation for InferiaLLM.